Lismore railway station

-Lismore railway station is a heritage-listed former station on the Murwillumbah line at Lismore, New South Wales, Australia.
+Lismore railway station is a heritage-listed former station on the Murwillumbah line at Lismore, New South Wales, Australia, which opened in 1894 and was closed in 2004.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

-The station forecourt is served by NSW TrainLink coach services to Casino and Tweed Heads.
+NSW TrainLink coach services to Casino and Tweed Heads stop in the station forecourt.
+The old line through the station is part of a rail trail.

 History

 The station opened on 15 May 1894.
 It closed on 16 May 2004 when the line from Casino was closed.
+Since 2004, it has operated only as a bus and coach stopping point.

+In 2012 and 2015, the station was used as the location for the well received NORPA (Northern Rivers Performing Arts) production "Railway Wonderland".

+Following damage caused by the devastating 2022 floods that hit Lismore particularly hard, the station building was boarded up pending decisions regarding its possible future reinstatement as part of a tourism focused rail trail, however the facade was reinstated in late 2024, to coincide with the newly completed rail trail section which was officially opened in December 2024.
+Some locals continued to advocate the restoration of train services.

-Platforms & services
+Platforms and services

-Lismore had one platform, with a passing loop.
+Lismore has one disused platform, with a passing loop.
 It was served by trains from Sydney including the North Coast Mail until 1973 when replaced by the Gold Coast Motorail which in February 1990 was replaced by a XPT service.

 Description

 The former station complex consists of a third-class timber station building of a type 4 standard roadside design with a brick platform; a 2-road carriage shed with a sawtooth roof, originally 15 bays and later extended to 21 bays and a 2-road, corrugated iron locomotive shed in a straight shed design, all dating from 1894.
 The former station residence is located at 18 Malendy Drive.